dfelinto/blender-manual/manual/physics/soft_body/forces/exterior.rst

 Technically, a force perpendicular to the edge is applied.
 The force scales with the projection of the relative speed on the edge (dot product).
 Note that the force is the same if wind is blowing or if you drag the edge through the air with the same speed.
-That means that an edge moving in its own direction feels no force, and an edge moving perpendicular to its own direction feels maximum force.
+That means that an edge moving in its own direction subject to no force, and an edge moving perpendicular to its own direction is subjected to maximum force.

 The angle and the relative speed between medium and edge is used to calculate the force on the edge.
 This force results that vertices with few connecting edges (front of a plane)